-It also makes a great gift for all those struggling grad students in your life!
+Love the blog?
+Then get the book.
+It also makes a great gift for all the struggling grad students in your life.

 “If you would like your academic career to begin in delusion and end in disillusionment, then by all means, ignore Karen Kelsky.
 If, however, you want unvarnished straight talk about the academic job market—and how to navigate it—then heed her, and heed her now.” —Rebecca Schuman, education columnist for Slate.